trofi/trofi.github.io.gen/posts/293-mysterious-patchelf-linkage-bug.md

 The fix (or the workaround) is not to attemt to process the same file twice.
-[PR #246164](https://github.com/NixOS/nixpkgs/pull/246164) implements naive for of the symlink resolution via `realpath` and double-strip avoidance via `sort -u`:
+[PR #246164](https://github.com/NixOS/nixpkgs/pull/246164) implements naive form of the symlink resolution via `realpath` and double-strip avoidance via `sort -u`:

 ```diff